Whovian9369/aaru-nix-flake/README.md

 [aaru](https://github.com/aaru-dps/aaru) is licensed under the GNU General Public License, Version 3.

-Note from aaru v6.0.0 Alpha 9:
+Warning about aaru v6.0.0 Alpha 9 from the developer on its [official pre-release page.](https://github.com/aaru-dps/Aaru/releases/tag/v6.0.0-alpha9)
 > WARNING THIS IS A PRE-RELEASE
+>
 > Images created with this version are not guaranteed to work, be repairable, or contain correct information.

 Notes: